django-denmark/2020.djangoday.dk/content/talks/the-101-guide-to-deploying-django.md

 talk_by: "Iulia Avram"
 img_name: "iulia.jpeg"
 remote: true
+twitter: "iulyaav"
+slides: "The 101 guide to deploying Django.pdf"
 ---

 What are some good practices?
 Can I make a checklist to help me through the process?